hyperreal64/hyperreal64/content/posts/pokemon-interfaces-go.md

     GrassAtk: "vine whip",
 }{{< /code >}}

+To demonstrate what happens when a method does not belong to an interface, we'll define a `pokeCry()` method, which simply prints the Pokemon's name as an exclamation to emulate its cry.
+Unfortunately we cannot account for inflection and intonation in an easy way, so for the purposes of this demo we'll just use the Pokemon's name.
 We can combine the above code in a single file:

 {{< code >}}// main.go